swadii/asayer-appium-testng/README.md

 	    </dependency>
     </dependencies>

+### 4- Asayer Drivers JAR
-### 4- Download the JAR and included in your project
+Use the mvn command to include the Asayer Drivers JAR into your project
-You can download the jar file from here.
-Then you should include this jar file to the project:

     mvn install:install-file -Dfile=/path/to/jar  -DgroupId=asayer -DartifactId=asayer-devicelab -Dversion=1.0.0 -Dpackaging=jar -DgeneratePom=true